suit-wg/architecture/draft-ietf-suit-architecture.md

 not only the firmware image but also the manifest.
 Hence, the following building blocks are necessary for a firmware update solution:

-- the Internet protocol stack for (possibly large) firmware downloads,
+- the Internet protocol stack for firmware downloads (*),

 - the capability to write the received firmware image to persistent storage (most likely flash memory) prior to performing